Arrangement and provision of municipal services

 Often it makes organisationally and financially most sense to provide services in co-operation with other local authorities, communities and enterprises.

 Joint municipal authorities

 The most important form of municipal cooperation is the joint municipal authority.
 There are 184 joint municipal authorities in Finland.
 They are set up by two or more local authorities to tend to specific tasks on a permanent basis.
 The most important joint authorities include regional councils, hospital districts, districts for care of the disabled, and joint authorities set up to perform functions related to public health and education.

 Three-quarters of all joint authority expenditure is incurred from organising health services.

 Limited companies, co-operative societies and foundations are suited for commercial activities.
 Private partners can be involved as well, which makes it possible to combine municipal and private capital to implement a wider range of projects.
 For example, local authorities have established joint waste management companies, enterprise service companies and travel bureaux.

 Local authority corporation

 If a local authority is a major shareholder in a company, or exercises dominant control in an entity, the said company or entity, together with the local authority, make up a local authority corporation.
 The rules of procedure on local authority corporations determine the policies of the participating companies and entitites and their obligation to report to the local authority.
-For more information on local authority corporations, see local self-government.
+For more information on local authority corporations, see Finnish municipalities and regions.

 It has become increasingly common for local authorities to agree on the performance of functions without a need to form an organisation.
 Contractual co-operation is common in the areas of waste management, water supply, rescue services, building inspection, consumer and debt counselling, and education.
 Some contracts are statutory, such as co-operation agreements on rescue services and contracts for building and maintaining regional emergency dispatch centres and for purchasing health-centre services.